Sonic-DE/silver-window-decoration/README.md

 &nbsp;
 ### Gentoo Linux package
-There is a package available for Klassy in the [guru](https://github.com/gentoo/guru) repository.
+There is a package available for Silver in the [guru](https://github.com/gentoo/guru) repository.
-You can install Klassy on Gentoo Linux by following these steps.
+You can install Silver on Gentoo Linux by following these steps.

 First, install the `eselect repository` module with:
 ```